archesproject/arches-querysets/README.md

 ## arches-querysets

-A Django-native interface for expressing application logic, querying business data, or building APIs using node and nodegroup aliases.
+A Django-native interface for Arches implementers to express application logic, query business data, or build APIs using node and nodegroup aliases.

+Please see the [project page](http://archesproject.org/) for more information on the Arches project.

 ### Installation
 The optional API integration with Django REST Framework is included below.